 With some companies, they add their own rules to a policy loan and you’ll need to pay attention to the small print before you get started.
 For example, some will not pay dividends or will adjust the payment of dividends while the loan is in effect.

 Should You Take Out a Life Insurance Loan?

 After assessing all this information, it leaves just one main question; should you take a life insurance loan against your cash value?
-If your financial position allows, and ONLY if your financial position allows, a life insurance loan can be a great way to avoid huge credit card bills and extortionate interest rates.
+If your financial position allows, a life insurance loan can be a great way to avoid huge credit card bills and extortionate interest rates.

 However, they won’t be perfect for everyone and that’s why you need to keep your own position in mind.
 Your needs and circumstances should always be the most important consideration.
 If you need to seek out the advice of a finance professional to help assess your position, so be it; they may just provide an alternative you didn’t know existed.

 Cash value life insurance is not for everyone.
 And using policy loans is certainly not for everyone.
 I'd say it is only for those who are disciplined and know how to manage their finances.
 Taking out a loan can have negative repercussions so make sure you are ready to commit to managing your policy and your loan.
 If you are, life insurance loans can be a great way to help fund your journey to financial freedom.